 CORONAVIRUS Updates - New York City

 - All New Yorkers are being offered three free Grab-and-Go meals Monday through Friday at 400 locations across the city.
 Meals are available for children and families from 7:30 a.m. to 11:30 a.m. and for adults from 11:30 a.m. to 1:30 p.m.
-No one will be turned away and registration or ID are not required. (https://www.schools.nyc.gov/school-life/food/free-meals).
+No one will be turned away and registration or ID are not required (https://www.schools.nyc.gov/school-life/food/free-meals).
 To find a free meal pickup location closest to you, visit opt-osfns.org/schoolfoodny/meals/default.aspx or text NYCFOOD or COMIDA to 877-877.

 - Approximately 100 regional enrichment centers have opened across all five boroughs for children in grades 3K-12 who need somewhere to be while their parents work. (https://www.schools.nyc.gov/enrollment/enrollment-help/regional-enrichment-centers/rec-parent-overview)

-- All New York City playgrounds are closed until further notice.
-City parks remain open. (https://www.nycgovparks.org/about/health-and-safety-guide/coronavirus)
+- All New York City playgrounds and parks are open.
+Fields and courts are also open. (https://www.nycgovparks.org/about/health-and-safety-guide/coronavirus)

 Changes to Day-to-Day Life

 - New York City is in Phase 4 of reopening.
 The NY Forward Business Reopen Lookup Tool allows you to see whether a business is eligible to reopen: www.businessexpress.ny.gov/app/nyforward.